 It is a known fact that both NRIs (Non-Resident Indians) and HNIs (High Net worth Individuals) find Indian real estate quite profitable and with growing trends in Indian commercial real estate there has been significant investment from NRIs residing in different places of the world.
-These days, NRIs are mostly interested in investing their money in Commercial spaces and following the same trend, even HNIs are also ploughing huge amounts of money in high-ticket commercial properties.
+These days, NRIs are mostly interested in investing their money in Commercial spaces in noida and following the same trend, even HNIs are also ploughing huge amounts of money in high-ticket commercial properties.

 Real Estate holds a wonderful investment opportunity for Indians living overseas.
 An estimated 30 million non-resident Indians (NRIs) in over 140 countries have an estimated combined wealth of USD 1.2 trillion.
 NRI’s are the highest in providing the maximum foreign exchange in the years 2017 and 2018.
 And most investment by them are made in the commercial real estate.
 According to the industry leaders the trend will continue for years to come because –

 1. There is affection for the mother land.